The Future of

 Leading national experts discussing today's most pressing issues related to free speech on campus, the internet and beyond.

 Opening Remarks by Michelle Deutchman and UC President Janet Napolitano

 Panel 1: Columnists Corner

 What does our evolving view of the First Amendment mean for America, our democracy and our future generations?
-Join industry experts to explore cutting-edge questions about free speech, public discourse and the role of the First Amendment in today's society.
+The New York Times’ Frank Bruni and Bret Stephens, Ruth Marcus of the Washington Post, and NPR's Tamara Keith explored cutting-edge questions about free speech, public discourse and the role of the First Amendment in today’s society.

 Lightning Talk by Howard Gillman

 Panel 2: Speech Dilemmas in the Digital World

 The rise of the internet has irrevocably changed how we communicate.
 Colleges must grapple with how best to use emerging technology to enhance education while also ensuring a safe and inclusive community.
 Prominent thought leaders and industry experts discussed the pressing issues surrounding technology’s impact on hate speech, harassment and today’s campus climate.